-Mr. Speaker, I turn now to highway infrastructure.
-This Government is ensuring that it opens up economic space in this country.
+Mr. Speaker, this Government is ensuring that it opens up economic space in this country.
 A modern highway network is critical to the achievement of this objective.
 We are according high priority to the development and maintenance of our highway network.
-In some cases, we are expanding the capacity, and in others we are overcoming persistent problems through major engineering solutions.
+In some cases, we are expanding the capacity and in others, we are overcoming persistent problems through major engineering solutions.
 The extension of the Solomon Hochoy Highway to Point Fortin represents a key addition to this critical infrastructure.
-The Golconda to Debe section was opened on August 30, 2013.
-[Desk thumping]
+In fact, the Golconda to Debe section was opened on August 30 2013.

 This critical infrastructure will benefit thousands of individuals in the southern peninsula.
-It will cost approximately \$7.5 billion and it is within budget.
+It will cost approximately \$7.5 billion and is within budget.
 Both phases 1 and 2 will entail work from Golconda to Debe and from Debe to the Mon Desir interchange.
-We have funded work done to date from operating cash flows, but conscious of the concern to ensure full transparency and accountability, we have instituted regular reviews using a firm of independent auditors.
+We have funded work done to date from operating cash flows but, conscious of the concern to ensure full transparency and accountability, we have instituted regular reviews using a firm of independent auditors.

 Mr. Speaker, Government has been working assiduously towards improving our road network through systematic rehabilitation and upgrade to provide relief to our citizens.

 In that connection, we have completed substantial road rehabilitation and stabilization works to several roads and highways.
-Among these projects, the Tarouba link road has been completed, the Southern Main Road upgraded and an access route to the St. Barbara's Spiritual Shouter Baptist Primary School was created.
+Among these projects, the Tarouba Link Road has been completed, the Southern Main Road upgraded and an access route to the St. Barbara's Spiritual Shouter Baptist Primary School was created.
+We are now taking steps to:

-We are now taking steps to construct a pedestrian walkover on the Audrey Jeffers Highway in the vicinity of MovieTowne and the Hasely Crawford Stadium; to construct two bridges over the Aripo and Valencia Rivers; to upgrade the Arouca River bridges on the Churchill Roosevelt Highway to accommodate three standard lanes; and construct an additional overpass in Chaguanas to ease the congestion in what is one of the fastest growing city centres in the English-speaking Caribbean.
-Construction work has been advancing on the Churchill Roosevelt/Uriah Butler Highway and the next month will witness the decommissioning of the traffic lights at that interchange.
-[Desk thumping]
+construct a pedestrian walk-over on the Audrey Jeffers Highway in the vicinity of Movie Towne and the Hasely Crawford Stadium;

+- construct two bridges over the Aripo and Valencia rivers; - upgrade the Arouca river bridges on the Churchill Roosevelt Highway to accommodate 3 standard lanes; and - construct an additional overpass in Chaguanas to ease the congestion in what is one of the fastest growing city centres in the English speaking Caribbean.

+Construction work has been advancing on the Churchill Roosevelt / Uriah Butler Highway and next month would witness the de-commissioning of the traffic lights.

-Mr. Speaker, two additional highway projects will commence in the new fiscal year.
+Mr. Speaker, 2 additional highway projects will commence in the new fiscal year.
 First, near the Kay Donna Cinema, an overpass will be constructed at the intersection of the Churchill Roosevelt Highway and Southern Main Road leading to the removal of the existing traffic lights.
-[Desk thumping] Second, the Valencia Bye-Pass which was scheduled to start this year but which was delayed as a result of the review of the PURE Programme will commence in the new fiscal year.
-[Desk thumping] An overpass between the Lady Young Road and the Priority Bus Route is in the early stage of evaluation.
+Second, the Valencia by-pass which was scheduled to start this year but which was delayed as a result of the review of the PURE programme will commence in the new fiscal year.

+An overpass between the Lady Young Road and the Priority Bus Route is in the early stage of evaluation.